 Trading always teaches you something, regardless of whether you win or lose—it doesn’t matter if you’re an absolute beginner or a seasoned pro.
 No matter how advanced you are in your trading skills, you need to have clearly defined goals, strategies, methodologies and risk tolerances, as well as an optimal state of mind and time for trading.

 Download the key points of this post as PDF.

 Why?
 Because a well thought-out strategy that matches your own goals and personality will save you from emotional collapse when trades go south.
 It saves you from making rash decisions.
 It saves you from shooting from the hip.
 It covers you when you’re tired or not focused.
 It covers you when temptation of that big return is dangled in front of you and you get excited about a potential big win.
 Say it with me: Systems Save.

 If you’ve set your own rules before sitting down to trade, it will help keep your trading account funded and therefore alive, instead of blowing it on a revenge trade or unsustainable risk taking.

 Think of the preparation for trading like you would think about hiking.
 You need to know where to start.
 You need to know where the hiking trails are.
 You need to know which trails are steeper and more difficult than others, where bears are and when you want to arrive.
 You’ll need a map and GPS on your cell and paper maps for back-up if reception is bad.

 The same preparations apply to trading.
 In trading, you need to know what you want to achieve, when you want to do it, where to do it and how to do it.

 StocksToTrade—now better than ever!
 We ushered in the New Year with some major advancements that include 3 unique features, exclusive to our Platform.

-And the best way to go from point A to point B in trading is to sit down and sort out all your ‘what and where’ details before you start trading.
+And, the best way to go from point A to point B in trading is to sit down and sort out all of your ‘what and where’ details before you start trading.